josh-jacobson/bloomtech-acs-lecture-notes/1_problem_solving_and_basic_data_structures.md

 ```

 ### char to String:
 There are quite a few different ways to do this, some more efficient than others!
-The `String.valueOf` class method is the best way, and `Character.toString` works similarly well.
+The `String.valueOf` static method is the best way, and `Character.toString` works similarly well.
 Here are all the ways to do this, from best to worst:
 ```java
 char c = 'a';
 String s = String.valueOf(c);             // fastest + most memory efficient